-High-availability software and other products may look the same on vendor data sheets, but under the hood they
+High-availability software and other products may look the same on vendor data sheets, but under the hood they can vary significantly.

 It's important to explore and test these features carefully because they can have an impact on recovery performance, scalability, failure detection and management of your high-availability architecture.